punch-mission/punch-mission/development.md

 - There are many options for linters, but we recommend [ruff](https://github.com/astral-sh/ruff).
 This should be installed as part of a pre-commit step.
 Your package maintainer should set pre-commit up.
 - Write tests first.
 Then, write code to pass the tests.
 Finally, refactor code for clarity and style.
 - Documentation is critical.
 Do not put it off.
 Code without documentation is unsusable by the coommunity and by future you when you forget how it works.
-- Class names should be nouns
+- Class names should be nouns, for example `StarfieldModel`.
-- Function names should be verbs
+- Function names should be verbs, for example `build_starfield_model`.
 - Variable names should be descriptive but still concise.
 No variables named by just a few letters.
 So `emission_measure` instead of `em` or `emission_measure_cube_for_reprocessing`.
 - Avoid loops by leveraging `numpy`.
 - Functions have clearly defined and restricted purposes. *A function does one thing instead of many.* For example, a function should generally not do calculations **and** handle I/O.